 Step 5: Materials will be shipped directly to center.
-Upon receipt, the Center Director will notify Regional 4K Coach.
+Upon receipt, the Center Director/Principal will notify Regional 4K Coach.
+Oftentimes if the order will be delivered on one specific day, the 4K Coach will be onsite to use room arrangement as a teaching tool.

-Step 6: Coach will contact SC Frist Steps Office to approve payment to vendors.
+Step 6: Coach will contact SC First Steps 4K Fiscal Office to approve payment to vendors when all materials have been received.